TDCybersecurity/osTicket-1-Introduction-and-Virtual-Machine-Setup/README.md

 ## **What is osTicket?**

-osTicket is a widely used and trusted open-source support ticketing system.
-Easily scale and streamline your customer service and drastically improve your customer's experience.
+osTicket is a widely used and trusted open-source support ticketing system that allows you to easily scale and streamline your customer service and drastically improve your customer's experience.

  **Part 1 Create a Virtual Machine in Azure**